iobroker-community-adapters/ioBroker.webui/README.md

 - new script commands
 - bugfix with bindings and empty events
 - select exported function in javascript
+- bugfix in save of screens
+- typescript in scripts
+- started work on translateable runtime

 ### 0.9.0 (2023-09-06)
 - signal selector in properties